phelian/cdkpw/README.md

 verbose: 0|1|2
 ```

-cdkLocation defaults to `cdk`m accepts string or envvars
+cdkLocation defaults to `cdk` accepts string or envvars
 verbose default to 0 (silent)

 Verbose levels:

 - 0 (Silent)
 - 1 (Info)
+- 2 (Debug)

 ## How to use

-`alias cdk='cdkpw'` if alias is possible, if used in another nix flake i had to place a tiny cdk executable in front of path:
+`alias cdk='cdkpw'` if alias is possible
+If used in another nix flake i had to place a tiny cdk executable in front of path:

 ```bash
 #!/usr/bin/env sh